justarandomgeek/vscode-factoriomod-debug/readme.md

 ## Using Factorio Mod Debug

 * Install the **Factorio Mod Debug** extension in VS Code.
-* Switch to the debug viewlet and select "Add Configuration..."
+* Switch to the run/debug view and select "create a luanch.json file"
 * Select the debug environment "Factorio Mod Debug".
 * Adjust the paths as required.
 Note that Steam versions of Factorio are not supported at this time.
 * Press the green 'play' button or F5 to start debugging.